+Legend

-Legend 1.
-Ports where facilities are proposed, but where no outlet exists for oily 2.
+1. Ports where facilities are proposed, but where no outlet exists for oily n.a. = not available

 Port where facilities are proposed and outlet for oil exists (refinery e.a.)
-3. It is assumed that 80% of the average oil content is recovered.
+It is assumed that 80% of the average oil content is recovered.